Deliciaes/Wunderlist/README.md

 This is the final project of 2021 in the web development course at Yrgo (WU21).
 The aim is to create a website where a user can sign up, log in and create lists and tasks.
 The website is built using php, javascript and css.

+# Requirements

+The application should be written in HTML, CSS, JavaScript, SQL and PHP.

+The application should be built using a SQLite database with at least three different tables.

+The application should be pushed to a public repository on GitHub.

+The application should be responsive and be built using the method mobile-first.

+The application should be implement secure hashed passwords when signing up.

+The project should implement an accessible graphical user interface.

+The project should declare strict types in files containing only PHP code.

+The project should not include any coding errors, warning or notices.

+The project must be tested on at least two of your classmates computers.
+Add the testers name to the README.md file.

+The project must receive a code review by another student.
+Add at least 10 comments to the student's README.md file through a pull request.
+Give feedback to the student below your name.
+The last student gives feedback to the first student in the list.
+Add your feedback one day before the presentation.

 # Installation

 Either visit the demo here: https://stickies.deliciaes.com/